-Being on your bed sends a signal to your body to de-stress.
+Being in bed sends a signal to your body to de-stress.
 Working in your cosy bedroom may inhibit your focus and deflect your productivity.
-On the other hand, it may lose your drive to sleep because you drastically program your body to work in a place where you are supposed to rest.
+On the other hand, it may lose your desire to sleep because you drastically program your body to work in a place where you are supposed to rest.

-If you live in a minimal space where you have to fit in everything, even your workspace, you may want to set up a home office on a corner apart from your bed.
-Sit on a proper chair and place your laptop on a table to help you focus.
-Take the opportunity to exercise flexibility by working smart and setting boundaries between what makes you feel at work and at home.
+If you live in a minimal space where you have to fit everything in, even your workspace, you may want to set up a home office in a corner away from your bed.
+Sit in a proper chair and place your laptop on a table to help you focus.
+Take the opportunity to exercise flexibility by working smart and setting boundaries between how you feel at work and at home.

 6. Communicate with your team/colleagues

 Maintaining good communication is one of the biggest challenges that you face during remote work.
 That is also true for the majority.
 Although the technology offers different communication platforms, getting used to them might be a little challenging.
-This is because the traditional office setup gave us direct access to the people we need to talk to if we seek help or specific information.
-Let us add the absence of facial expressions and miscuing tones while reading chats.
+This is because the traditional office setup gave us direct access to the people we needed to talk to if we sought help or specific information.
+Let us add the absence of facial expressions and misconstruing tones while reading chats.

 Healthy communication among the members of a team is a collaborative effort.
-To get it started, you may set communication guidelines like knowing where to share instructions or important files, where to send your finished projects, who to reach out if you have questions.
-It is also vital to inform your colleagues if you are out for a break.
+To get it started, you may set communication guidelines like knowing where to share instructions or important files, where to send your finished projects, and who to reach out to if you have questions.
+It is also vital to inform your colleagues if you are taking a break.
 If you are not sure whether your colleague needs information or not, share it anyway.

-Promptly return calls, emails, messages, even the simplest acknowledgment that you read the messages.
-Also, do not hesitate to ask for feedback or inputs to keep you on track.
+Promptly return calls, emails, and messages—even the simplest acknowledgement that you read the messages.
+Also, do not hesitate to ask for feedback or input to keep you on track.

-7. Know your company work from home policies and follow them
+7. Know your company's work from home policies and follow them

-Though given the autonomy, it is still your responsibility to follow work policies.
-These include processes in reporting, workflow changes, expectations, and other updates that may not be present when you were still working onsite.
-Understanding the new policies will help maintain the harmony and trust between you and the employer, thus making the environment lighter and healthier.
+Though you have been granted autonomy, it is still your responsibility to follow work policies.
+These include processes in reporting, workflow changes, expectations, and other updates that may not have been present when you were still working onsite.
+Understanding the new policies will help maintain the harmony and trust between you and the employer, thus making the work environment lighter and healthier.

 Build a dedicated home office

-These are among the number of reasons why you need an exclusive office space at home:
+These are among the reasons why you need an exclusive office space at home:

 - A conducive space helps you minimise distractions and improve your productivity.
-It also serves as your work-life distinction.
+It also serves as a work-life distinction.